 To learn more about applying to become an Undergraduate MCH Train-A-Bull scholar, please contact Charlotte Noble, program coordinator, at firstname.lastname@example.org.

 Story by Charlotte Noble, USF College of Public Health

-Tags: Anna Armstrong, Cheryl Vamos, Deparment of Community and Family Health, Department of Epidemiology and Biostatistics, Ellen Daley, Martha Coulter, Maternal and Child Health, MCH Pipeline Program, TrainABull, USF Maternal and Child Health Pipeline Training Program
+Tags: Anna Armstrong, Cheryl Vamos, Deparment of Community and Family Health, Department of Epidemiology and Biostatistics, Ellen Daley, Martha Coulter, Maternal and Child Health, MCH Pipeline Program, timeline, TrainABull, USF Maternal and Child Health Pipeline Training Program